sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The most recent action plan, as part of our commitment to the OGP, is the [2018-2020 National Action Plan on Open Government](https://open.canada.ca/en/content/canadas-2018-2020-national-action-plan-open-government).
 These are some commitments:

-- expand the Open by Default pilot project;
+> - expand the Open by Default pilot project
-- ensure Canadians have access to open data on GC procurement;
+> - ensure Canadians have access to open data on Government of Canada procurement
-- explore adoption of common contracting data standards across Canada;
+> - explore adoption of common contracting data standards across Canada
-- provide a plan for greater openness in federal science and research activities; and
+> - [...] provide a plan for greater openness in federal science and research activities
-- prioritize open source code in developing digital solutions.
+> - prioritize open source code in developing digital solutions

 ### Digital Standards

 The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
-The standards guide teams in designing digital services to better serves Canadians, by:
+In order to design digital services to better serve Canadians, the Standards leads teams to:

-- working in the open by default;
+> - Work in the open by default
-- using open standards and solutions; and
+> - Use open standards and solutions
-- Collaborating widely.
+> - Collaborate widely

 ### Policy on Service and Digital

 The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) and its supporting instruments serve as an integrated set of rules that set out how GC organizations manage service delivery, information and data, information technology, and cyber security in the digital era.
 These rules include areas of responsibility for the CIO of Canada and deputy heads across the GC.

-- The CIO of Canada is responsible for establishing [guidance](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software.html) to support innovative practices and technologies, including open-source, open-standard applications and agile application development.
+> - The CIO of Canada is responsible for: [...]
+Establishing [guidance](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software.html) to support innovative practices and technologies, including open-source and open-standard applications, and agile application development.
-- Deputy heads are responsible for:
+> - Deputy heads are responsible for: [...]
-  - maximizing the release of departmental information and data as an open resource, discoverable through the GC open government portal; and
+>   - Maximizing the release of departmental information and data as an open resource, discoverable through the Government of Canada open government portal...
-  - providing authorized users of the departmental electronic network and of departmental devices with open access to the Internet, including GC and external Web 2.0 tools and services that enhance productivity, communication and open collaboration.
+>   - Providing authorized users of the departmental electronic network and of departmental devices with open access to the Internet, including Government of Canada and external Web 2.0 tools and services that enhance productivity, communication and open collaboration...

 #### Directive on Service and Digital